 When we started homeschooling, and even now, we don’t have a lot of money for those fun boxed curriculum kits.
 We currently have four kids who are in need of something, from a senior down to Pre-K. At $200+ per child and a tight income, there is no way that would happen.
 So, what did I do?
 I looked around and found some great affordable homeschool ideas!

-Yes, the library is an excellent spot for finding homeschooling resources!
+Yes, the library is an excellent spot for finding affordable homeschooling resources!
 When we have health issues come up in the house, we jump at the chance to slow down and read.
-There is lots to learn just from picking up a book and cuddling in with your children!
-I learned a lot about this from reading The Read Aloud Family.
+There are lots to learn just from picking up a book and cuddling in with your children!
+I learned a lot about this from reading The Read-Aloud Family.
 This is a great book for any family, and I bet you could find it at the library!

 This is the other resource I grabbed as soon as we started homeschooling.
 This is a great way to print up pages to go with the books that we were reading.
 I also use these when one of the kids finds something that interests them.
 They are given books or online resources and a notebooking page to record what they are finding.
 This is a great tool for my independent learners!

-There are Many Ways to Have an Affordable Homeschool
+There are Many Ways to Have Affordable Homeschooling

 These are just some of the ways that we have made our homeschool happen even when we didn’t have the extra funds for it.